RWTH-EBC/AixWeather/Joss_Paper/paper.md

 # Accessibility

-AixWeather can be accessed through the repository itself, e.g. to incorporated in simulation automation workflows.
+AixWeather can be accessed through the repository itself (https://github.com/RWTH-EBC/AixWeather) , e.g. to incorporated in simulation automation workflows.
 For manual weather data generation we recommend our locally hosted web application at https://aixweather.eonerc.rwth-aachen.de, omitting the need to set up an environment.